abhikumar22/MYBLOG/README.md

 ### Requirements for executing this project in your local system <br>
 - Install git <br>
 <code>https://git-scm.com/downloads</code> <br>
-Clone the repository using the git shell
+Clone the repository using the git shell <br>
 <code>$ git clone https://github.com/abhikumar22/MYBLOG.git</code> <br>
-- Go to the Base directory of the project
+- Go to the Base directory of the project <br>
-- Create your virtual environment and activate it
+- Create your virtual environment and activate it <br>
 <code>$ virtualenv blogenv</code> <br>
 <code>$ blogenv\Scripts\activate</code> <br>
 - Now, Install the requirements <br>